 Various stress tests are performed to determine the adequacy of capital/liquidity to ensure regulatory requirements are met.
 The tests performed relate to underwriting risk exposures.
-Underwriting risk exposure is tested for risk concentration by considering the net exposures to several selected scenarios.
-This analysis facilitates discussions around emerging risks and aggregation/clash across our profit centers.
-The remaining traditional risk categories (e.g. credit risk, interest rate risk and market risk) are also estimated.
+The remaining traditional risk categories (e.g. interest rate risk and market risk) are also estimated.